Bill Foster (politician): Environment

 He voted against the American Clean Energy and Security Act, which would create a Cap and trade system.

 Second Amendment

 Asked if the Second Amendment should be up for reinterpretation, Foster said, "It always has been up for reinterpretation.
 The technology changes, and the weapons thought to be too dangerous to be in private hands change.
 A Civil War cannon is frankly much less dangerous than weapons we are allowed to carry on the streets in many of the states and cities in our country today.
 This is something where technology changes and public attitude changes and both are important in each of the generations."

 Israel-Palestine

 Foster voted to provide Israel with support following October 7 attacks.
+On December 29, 2025, he cosponsored the West Bank Violence Prevention Act of 2025, which opposes Israeli violence in the West Bank.